Struggling to meet demand in your warehouse?

 This can result in dissatisfied customers and lost business opportunities.

-Neglecting capacity planning can lead to severe consequences.
+Neglecting capacity can lead to severe consequences.

 Failing to plan for capacity can lead to delays, stockouts, and a decline in service quality.